beowulfey/pylinnaeo/README.md

-# CODENAME SHERLOCK #
+# LINNAEO #

-Sherlock is a python program I made for learning how to code GUI programs, but also to solve a basic problem I had: nothing out there is very good for storing and making protein alignments.
+Linnaeo is a python program I made mostly as an exercise in learning how to code GUI programs... but also to solve a basic problem I had: nothing out there is very good for storing and making protein alignments.